Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Pittsburgh's games have gone over 45 points in five of 14 chances this season.

-- The combined points per game average of the two teams, 48.3, is 3.3 points greater than Sunday's over/under.
+- Sunday's over/under is 3.3 points lower than the two team's combined 48.3 points per game average.

-- The 45 points these two squads have combined to allow on average this season is equal to the over/under in this contest.
+- The 45 points these two squads have combined to give up on average this season is equal to the total in this contest.

-- Chiefs games this season feature an average total of 53.0 points, a number 8.0 points higher than Sunday's over/under.
+- The Chiefs and their opponents have scored an average of 53.0 points per game in 2021, 8.0 more than Sunday's total.

-- The 43.6 PPG average total in Steelers games this season is 1.4 points fewer than this game's over/under.
+- The 45 over/under in this game is 1.4 points higher than the 43.6 average total in Steelers games this season.

 Chiefs stats and trends